Miles Robinson (soccer)

 Miles Gordon Robinson (born March 14, 1997) is an American professional soccer player who plays as a center-back for Major League Soccer club FC Cincinnati and the United States national team.

 Born in Arlington, Massachusetts, Robinson began his career with FC Boston Bolts before playing college soccer with the Syracuse Orange.
 After two seasons with Syracuse, Robinson was drafted with the second overall pick in the 2017 MLS SuperDraft by expansion club Atlanta United.
 He initially did not feature for the side, and was loaned out to the Charleston Battery in 2017, followed by reserve affiliate Atlanta United 2 in 2018.
 From the 2019 season, Robinson began appearing as a regular starter for the club following the arrival of Frank de Boer as head coach.

 Robinson made his senior debut for the United States in September 2019.
-In July 2021, he was selected as part of the 23-man squad for the CONCACAF Gold Cup.
-In the final against Mexico, Robinson scored the winner in extra-time to give the United States the championship.
+In July 2021, he was selected as part of the 23-man squad for the CONCACAF Gold Cup; in the final against Mexico, Robinson scored the winner in extra time to win the United States the title.

 Early life

-Robinson was raised in Arlington, Massachusetts.
+Robinson was raised in Arlington, Massachusetts, a suburb of Boston.
 His interest in soccer began when watching his older sister, Rebecca, play in local matches and he began playing organized soccer when he was four years old.
 He attended Arlington High School, where he played for the school's basketball team.
 During his junior season, Robinson was the Middlesex League co-MVP and lead his team in scoring, assists, rebounds, and steals.
 John Bowler, his basketball coach at Arlington, praised Robinson's abilities on the court: "His IQ, where he is supposed to be and changing speeds, is just unbelievable.
 Even though you know he's quick, he'll lull you to sleep.
 If you relax for a second, with one step, he's right by you."

 In soccer, Robinson was part of the youth team at FC Boston Bolts, meaning he couldn't participate with the soccer team at Arlington High School.
 Brian Ainscough, the chief executive officer for the Bolts, singled out Robinson's build and potential at a young age: "He was this kid that was 5-foot-9, with a size-13 shoe, looking like Bambi...
 We're lucky we have him as a soccer player, so be happy with that."